mattias-p/netbase/README.md

 * Configurable timeout waiting for requests.
 * Retrying failed requests with a delay in between tries.
 * Configurable qname, qtype and RD flag in requests.
+* Configurable EDNS header and fields.
+EDNS version and DO flag are complete.
+Option code support is sufficient for Zonemaster.
 * Saving and loading cache files.
 * Making lookups against the cache only.
 (I.e. without making network requests.)
 * Usage documenation for all implemented features in the CLI tool.
 * Listing all requests in a cache file.
 * Dumping the complete contents of a cache file.
+* Dig-like output from CLI tool.
+(Incl. all record types and OPT pseudo section.)

 ### In progress
-* Proper RDATA formatting for all record types.
-* Configurable EDNS header and fields.
-The EDNS version, DO flag and option code are done.
-  The only thing missing is setting the Z flags.
-  N.B. the support for setting option codes is limited, but sufficient for Zonemaster Engine.
-* The CLI of the tool could probably use some tweaking before it's declared stable, but I feel pretty good about its general shape.
+* The CLI of the tool could probably use some tweaking of the mode options before it's declared stable, but I feel pretty good about its general shape.

 ### ToDo